rustwasm/gloo/.github/ISSUE_TEMPLATE/propose_design.md

 design the best of all designs available?

 What prior art exists?
-There are many good sources of inspiration: Ember, React, Angular, Vue, Knockout, jQuery, Closure, Elm, Emscripten, ClojureScript, etc..
+There are many good sources of inspiration: Ember, React, Angular, Vue, Knockout, jQuery, Closure, Elm, Emscripten, ClojureScript, Polymer, etc..

 ## Unresolved Questions